mendersoftware/mender-docs/02.Architecture/01.overview/docs.md

 In the current implementation, only devices running embedded Linux are supported.
 Other operating systems will be added later on.

-!!!
-The Mender server is still in active development and not yet published as open source.
-If you would like early access please contact us at <contact@mender.io>.

 ## Modes of operation